How to Build Muscle Faster: Science-Backed Tips You Can Start Today

 5. Sufficient Protein Intake

-Protein is the building block of muscle.
-Aim for a daily protein intake of 1.6-2.2 grams per kilogram of body weight (0.73-1 gram per pound).
-Distribute protein intake evenly throughout the day to optimize MPS.
+Protein is unequivocally the fundamental building block of muscle tissue.
+To optimize muscle protein synthesis and facilitate robust muscle growth, aim for a daily protein intake of 1.6-2.2 grams per kilogram of body weight (0.73-1 gram per pound).
+Distributing this protein intake evenly throughout the day, rather than consuming it all in one meal, further optimizes your body's ability to utilize it for repair and growth.

 6. Caloric Surplus